-It defines how you deliver value genuinely to your customers, how you generate your monthly revenue, and whether your business can grow successfully or will fail in the future.
+It defines how you deliver value to your customers, how you generate revenue month after month, and whether your business has the structure to grow or whether it will struggle to survive past its first year.

 Here is something most startup advice glosses over: a good idea with the wrong business model will fail.

 Two founders could have the exact same product, say, a project management tool for small businesses.
-One charges a one-time fee of Rs.
-5,000.

 The other charges Rs.
 500 per month.